Gamealition/roybackup/README.md

 This is a simple backup script for a few servers I have administered.
 Originally two files, it is now combined into one that uses "targets" to decide what to backup.
-Each target uses an exclusion file.
+Some target uses an exclusion file.

 # Installation